umida-boltaeva/Technical-Documentation-Page/README.md

 # Technical Documentation Page

-This is the third project to claim Responsive Web Design Certification on freeCodeCamp.org.
+This is the second project to claim Responsive Web Design Certification on freeCodeCamp.org.

 You can see [demo here](https://codepen.io/Boltaeva/pen/JjjdgwW)